Water Feature/Fountain

 Buster Simpson, 1993

-Original East Anaheim boundary was marked by willow trees whose appetite for water imperiled the colony’s water supply.
-Water runoff from fountain falls into a tree well where a willow tree is planted.
+Exchanger Fountain by Buster Simpson refers to the original East Anaheim boundary which was marked by willow trees whose appetite for water imperiled the colony’s water supply.
+The water runoff from the fountain falls into a tree well where a willow tree is planted.
 Water to the fountain is brought up along a spiraling copper pipe which is naturally cooled by the evaporation of the runoff water.
-Water runoff falls into the tree well to nourish the tree.
+Water runoff then falls into the tree well to nourish the tree.
 A willow post measuring 3″ in diameter was taken from Santa Ana River and planted.
-Today it is a tree.
+Today that post is a tree.

 Medium type: Drinking Fountain - Metal